smyrgeorge/openresty-keycloak-gateway/README.md

 In the `location` section, `proxy_pass` is used to forward request to another service.
 In this case we forward the request to a simple echo http server.

-# Test http server, for debug perposes
+# Test http server, for debug purposes
 `npm i -g http-echo-server`

 # Links